smartcar/ios-sdk/README.md

 ### SmartCarOAuthButtonGenerator

-The code below initiaztes the Client SDK with the minimum configuration options and generate a single button to initialize the OAuth flow for Tesla
+The code below initializes the Client SDK with the minimum configuration options and generate a single button to initialize the OAuth flow for Tesla

 ```swift
 // global SmartCarOAuthButtonGenerator variable to store the button and action